J-Reed700/ToDoApp/README.md

 **Database errors**
 - Delete the database file and restart the backend
 - The application will automatically create a new database

+**Port 5000 in use on Macbook**
+- For fixing this you need to turn off System Settings > General > AirDrop & Handoff > AirPlay Receiver

 ### Getting Help